-Bebel's activities in Saxony during the 1870s and 1880s are underrepresented in all biographies of him.
-How did Bebel conceive the relative importance of his own leadership at the local, regional, and national levels during these decades?
+Bebel's activities in Saxony are under-represented in all biographies of him.
+How did Bebel conceive of the relative importance of his own leadership at the local, regional, and national levels during these early decades?
 The local dimensions of the discrimination he suffered are intriguing.
-After June 1881 Bebel was banished to the small town of Borsdorf outside Leipzig, because the Saxons had imposed the Lesser State of Siege on Leipzig city and its administrative district.10 In a parliamentary farce, the Prussian Interior Minister Robert Puttkamer had informed the Saxons that socialist activities-of which he said the hapless Saxons could have no knowledge-had made Leipzig a nest of subversion.11 When the Saxons relented, Article 28 of the Anti-Socialist Law (the expulsion clause) forced Bebel and Liebknecht to abandon their families on seventy-two hours notice (they walked eastwards until they reached Borsdorf).
+After June 1881 Bebel was banished to the small town of Borsdorf outside Leipzig, because the Saxons had imposed the "lesser state of siege" on the city of Leipzig and its surrounding administrative district.
+In a parliamentary farce, the Prussian Interior Minister Robert Puttkamer had informed the Saxons that socialist activities - of which he said the hapless Saxons could have no knowledge - had made Leipzig a nest of subversion.
+When the Saxons relented, Article 28 of the Anti-Socialist Law (the expulsion clause) forced Bebel and Wilhelm Liebknecht to abandon their families on seventy-two hours' notice (they walked eastwards until they reached Borsdorf).
 As Bebel noted in his memoirs, "It was not possible to exceed the effrontery with which the minister of one government [Prussia] dropped a hint as heavy as flat irons to another [minister] of what was expected of him.
-And in Dresden the hint was understood."12
+And in Dresden the hint was understood."

-While researching my book Red Saxony, I found evidence that runs counter to Vernon Lidtke's claim that Bebel's Social Democrats "enjoyed" the "more relaxed atmosphere of Dresden" and "felt much more a part of the [parliamentary] system in Saxony than in the Reich as a whole."13 Bebel felt that Saxony's "assembly of estates," despite its relatively liberal suffrage until 1896 and its cosy seating plan, was still ante-diluvian in the 1880s:
+Such pronouncements relativise Vernon Lidtke's claim that Bebel's Social Democrats "enjoyed" the "more relaxed atmosphere of Dresden" and "felt much more a part of the [parliamentary] system in Saxony than in the Reich as a whole".11 Bebel felt that Saxony's "assembly of estates", despite its relatively liberal suffrage until 1896 and its cosy seating plan, was still antediluvian in the 1880s:

-A very considerable proportion of the [Saxon] chamber was made up of rural deputies whose political horizons were as narrow as the boundaries of their own constituency.
+"A very considerable proportion of the [Saxon] chamber was made up of rural deputies whose political horizons were as narrow as the boundaries of their own constituency.
 [These were] people who had only the most laughable conceptions of what we Social Democrats actually wanted.
 Along with them went a number of small-town mayors who lived in a parochial middle-class milieu and thought the same way.
 The remaining deputies were made up of some government officials, a few industrialists, and a large contingent of lawyers. [...]
-There wasn't a single day when it was a pleasure to sit in such a chamber.14
+There wasn't a single day when it was a pleasure to sit in such a chamber."12